Our Programs

 Visual Arts, Grade 11, University/College Preparation (AVI3M)

 This course enables students to further develop their knowledge and skills in visual arts.
-Students will use the creative process to explore a wide range of themes through studio work that may include drawing, painting, sculpting, and printmaking, as well as the creation of collage, multimedia works, and works using emerging technologies.
-Students will use the critical analysis process when evaluating their own work and the work of others.
+Students will use the creative process to explore a wide range of themes through studio work that may include drawing, painting, sculpting, and printmaking, as well as the creation of collages, multimedia works, and works using emerging technologies.
+Students will use the critical analysis process when evaluating their work and the work of others.
 The course may be delivered as a comprehensive program or through a program focused on a particular art form (e.g., photography, video, computer graphics, information design).

 Prerequisite: Visual Arts, Grade 9 or 10, Open